 The current outbreak of COVID-19 has changed life for everyone.
 People have had to adapt their plans this year like never before.
 For some, restrictions and social distancing have meant the cancellation or rescheduling of wedding plans.
 For others, additional huge life events have also had to be reconsidered.
 Moving house is certainly one of these things.
 In this post, I’m going to be looking at moving house during COVID-19.
 What’s changed, can it still be done and how has the current situation affected your ability to get a mortgage, for example?

-If you were planning a move to a new property prior to the pandemic, there’s some positives and negatives to examine.
+If you were planning a move to a new property prior to the pandemic, there are some positives and negatives to examine.
 Now we’re six months post-initial outbreak, the world has had a little bit of time to adjust to the new way of operating.
 Whereas before you’d physically go and view a potential new home, online and virtual viewings are now possible.

 Current government advice states that safety is paramount for all parties when planning a potential house move.
-This includes encouraging virtual viewings where available and to only permit physical viewings when there’s a strong interest to buy.
+This includes encouraging virtual viewings where available and only permit physical viewings when there’s a strong interest to buy.